Adamoso/testJoss/paper.md

 ---
-title: 'xai2cloud: An R package for model cloud deployment'
+title: 'xai2cloud: the R package for automated deployment of machine learning models with XAI REST API to cloud'
 tags:
   - R
   - XAI